answer3xz2016/music_cnn/README.md

 ========================================================
 ========================================================

-Muse 缪斯 project
+Music CNN project
 Author: Dr. Zhou Xing
-Team: Data Science

 ========================================================
 ========================================================

-This is the production code for the Muse project, which includes various models such as C.C.F, training of the model, making inference or predictions.
+This is the production code for the Music CNN project, which includes various models such as C.C.F, training of the model, making inference or predictions.
 Web UI service REST API to provide recommendations.